cosmology-tech/cosmos-kit/wallets/trust-extension/README.md

    <a href="https://www.npmjs.com/package/@cosmos-kit/trust-extension"><img height="20" src="https://img.shields.io/github/package-json/v/cosmology-tech/cosmos-kit?filename=wallets%2Ftrust-extension%2Fpackage.json"></a>
 </p>

-CosmosKit is a wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains and wallets.
+Cosmos Kit is a univeral wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains and wallets.

-@cosmos-kit/trust-extension is the Trust Wallet integration for CosmosKit.
+@cosmos-kit/trust-extension is the Trust Wallet integration for Cosmos Kit.

 > 💡 According to [Trust Doc](https://developer.trustwallet.com/developer/develop-for-trust/browser-extension), Trust Wallet Browser Extension currently supports only Ethereum & EVM chains, and support for Cosmos is still in progress.
 Because of the block from wallet side, `@cosmoskit/trust-extension` is not fully implemented yet and we don't recommend to use it for now.